Ad Noctum: Chapter 7

 Volker extended his hand.

 Telford set the device on his palm.
-As soon as Volker’s fingers wrapped around it, the little thing lit up, a friendly, glowing blue.
+As soon as it touched his skin, it lit up with a friendly blue glow.

 Volker was so startled he nearly dropped it.

-“Okay,” Telford whispered.
-“Now.
+“Okay,” Telford said.
+“Don’t do anything.
 Just hold it.
 Hold it and wait.”

 “Wait for what?”
 Volker said.